 To begin with, lenders need to design an architecture that can effectively manage dependencies across different APIs.
 They should also ensure a clean interface design that is easy to understand for third-party developers.

+Developing APIs is only one part of the equation.
 Equally important is testing them for performance and security, more so considering that the various data masking and restrictions at play makes bringing live data into test environments difficult.

 Once the APIs have been deployed in production, banks will have to ensure these software gateways can scale rapidly in tune with dynamic demand.
 This is critical, given banks will be dealing with numerous partners having their own set of reputational and regulatory risks.
 Hence, Open APIs will require comprehensive and proactive monitoring around availability, performance, security and other dimensions.